-This briefing paper summarizes the views and comments of participants during the first China Observers in Central and Eastern Europe (CHOICE) International Working Seminar held on November 20-21, 2018, in Prague, Czech Republic (click here to download the text in pdf).
+This briefing paper summarizes the views and comments of participants during the first China Observers in Central and Eastern Europe (CHOICE) International Working Seminar held on November 20-21, 2018, in Prague, Czech Republic.

 The event was organized by the Association for International Affairs (AMO), Czech Republic, as a part of ChinfluenCE, an international project mapping Chinese political and economic influence.
 The ChinfluenCE project and its extension in the form of a CHOICE platform are supported by the National Endowment for Democracy.

-The goal of CHOICE is to critically assess and analytically dissect 16+1, Belt and Road and other China-led initiatives in Europe.
-It strives to construct an inclusive, multilateral regional strategy which the 16 CEE countries can use to procure the maximum amount of benefits from the 16+1 platform while simultaneously protecting their national interests, safeguarding their values and maintaining the basic principles of their foreign policies.
+The goal of CHOICE is to critically assess and analytically dissect 16+1, Belt and Road, and other China-led initiatives in Europe.
+It strives to construct an inclusive, multilateral regional strategy that the 16 CEE countries can use to procure the maximum amount of benefits from the 16+1 platform while simultaneously protecting their national interests, safeguarding their values, and maintaining the basic principles of their foreign policies.

 Six Years After Inception: Evaluation of the 16+1 Platform